-GW Drupal websites come in two themes:
+GW Drupal websites come in three themes:

 - GW Drupal Classic, the original theme launched with the introduction of the GW Drupal website service

 - GW Drupal Editorial, a more recent theme offering a refreshed look and flexible layouts

 - GW Drupal 2022, the newst version of GW Drupal offering even more content customization options and a redesigned back-end